bloodstiller/bloodstiller.com/content/Portswigger/sqli_lab_3.md

 ### Inferring The SQL Query Being Run: {#inferring-the-sql-query-being-run}

-Looking at the way the page we can infer the query being run is similar to the below.
+Looking at the way the page we returns information can infer the query being run is similar to the below.

 ```sql
 SELECT * FROM products WHERE category = 'Pets' AND [rest of query]